allsecure-pay/exchange-omnipay/README.md

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements AllSecure support for Omnipay.

-[Allsecure Exchange](https://www.allsecure.eu/) was founded in 2005 with the primary focus of helping technology vendors and their customers streamline their payments acceptance and operations.
+[Allsecure](https://www.allsecure.eu/) was founded in 2005 with the primary focus of helping technology vendors and their customers streamline their payments acceptance and operations.

 ## Installation